FAQ

 How long have you been teaching?

-I’ve been teaching music for 20 years as of 2024.
-My very first student was a voice student in Austin, TX in 2004, and since then I’ve taught voice, piano, composition, guitar, music theory, songwriting, and even spent a few years teaching a full preschool classroom.
+My very first student was a voice student in Austin, Texas in 2004.
+Since then, I’ve taught piano, voice, composition, guitar, music theory, and songwriting, and I also spent several years teaching in a full preschool classroom.

 What ages do you teach?

-I teach students ages 4½ and up — including teens and adults.
-For young beginners, it helps if they’re interested in piano and able to stay in one spot for at least five minutes at a time.
+For younger beginners, it helps if they’re interested in piano and able to stay engaged in one spot for at least five minutes at a time.
+From there, we build focus, confidence, and independence gradually.

 What are your rates?